MDHetrick/Mission-to-Mars/README.md

 ### HTML File Edits
 Once the information in the web app was populated, the styling was modified.
 The final styled page is shown below.
+#### Styling with Additional Bootstrap 3 components
+Modifications to "Scrape New Data" button
+- Modified style from "primary" to "success"
+- Changed size from large to block-level
+Modification to Mars News block
+- The "Mars News" row was formatted as a basic panel with the title in a "heading" class, and the text in a "body" class.

 ![Image](https://github.com/MDHetrick/Mission-to-Mars/blob/main/resources/mars_full_page.png)